 Pour in some root beer, add small segments of straws and quickly enjoy before the cookies dissolve!

-- Optional: vanilla ice cream and root beer
+- Alternate Version: additional almond bark, vanilla ice cream, and root beer

 - Preheat oven to 350 degrees.

 - Coat silicone mini muffin pan with cooking spray.

 - Put one tablespoon of sugar cookie dough into each cookie cup.
 (This is one of the ready-to-bake segments.)

 - Bake for 20-25 minutes.